GaryDeco/kRPC_MissionScripts/README.md

 * Jupyter folder contains some of my old scripts for calling streams and other experiments to get familiar with the Space Center api.
 Written using jupyter notebooks.
 * Tests folder is simply a location for tests and error handling
 * Tools folder contains a few tools and helpers to simplify script development.
 The following are few already added...
-  * DV_map class which can return the DV to any stock body from Kerbin to help compare with rocket design.
+  * DV_map class which can return the minimum required DV to any stock body from Kerbin to help  with rocket design.
   * Conversions for universal or met time.
   * Vessel info methods like part list calls, engine data, etc...
 (In development)

 ### Plans ###

 * Add build diagram / PID for atmospheric drone.
-* Complete full lauch demo with reusable booster landing on KSC launchpad.
+* Complete full lauch demo with reusable booster.
 * Incorporate a simplified mission planning script and flight checks for failure mitigation.
 * Full flight simulation with visualization and data output for desired destination that is reasonably accurate.